NC State Extension Publications

 Skip to Background

-The dance language is inextricably associated with Dr. Karl von Frisch, who is widely accredited with interpreting its meaning.
+The dance language is inextricably associated with Karl von Frisch, who is widely credited with interpreting its meaning.
 He and his students carefully described the different components of the language through decades of research.
-Their experiments typically used glass-walled observation hives, training marked foragers to food sources placed at known distances from a colony, and carefully measuring the angle and duration of the dances when the foragers returned.
-His work eventually earned him the Nobel Prize (in Medicine) in 1973.
+Their experiments typically used glass-walled observation hives.
+They trained marked foragers to food sources placed at known distances from a colony, then carefully measured the angle and duration of the dances when the foragers returned.
+The work eventually earned von Frisch the Nobel Prize in Physiology or Medicine in 1973.

 The concept of a honey bee language, however, has not been free of skepticism.

-Several scientists, such as Dr. Adrian Wenner, have argued that simply because the dance exists does not necessarily mean that it communicates information about the location of a food source.
-Those critics have argued that floral odors on a forager's body are the major cues that recruits use to locate novel food sources.
+Several scientists, including Adrian Wenner, have argued that the dance's existence does not necessarily mean that it communicates information about the location of a food source.
+Critics have argued that floral odors on a forager's body are the major cues that recruits use to locate novel food sources.
 Many experiments have directly tested this alternative hypothesis and demonstrated the importance of floral odors in food location.
 In fact, von Frisch held this same opinion before he changed his mind in favor of the abstract dance language.

 Figure 1.
 Honey bee.